-Under the 2020 Plan, the Corporation is required to issue as of the Effective Date of the Plan new awards for options to purchase: (i) an aggregate of 125,000 new award shares to the employees listed in Appendix A to the 2020 Plan for the amount of new award shares listed such Appendix A for that individual; (ii) 10,000 new award shares to each of Panagiotis N. Lazaretos, Igor Novgorodtsev, Robert G. Brown, and Arthur H. Baer (each a director); and (iii) 50,000 new award shares to each member of the Board of Directors on the Effective Date of the Plan.
+Under the 2020 Plan, the Corporation is required to issue as of the Effective Date of the Plan new awards for options to purchase: (i) New Awards for options to purchase an aggregate of 125,000 New Award Shares to 19 employees (other than the Named Executive Officers) in individual amounts designated by the Board; (ii) 10,000 new award shares to each of Panagiotis N. Lazaretos, Igor Novgorodtsev, Robert G. Brown, and Arthur H. Baer (each a director); and (iii) 50,000 new award shares to each member of the Board of Directors on the Effective Date of the Plan.